 If you located both the

-wp_footerfunctions, then there is a possibility that the code execution was stopped due to some PHP syntax error and it never reached the
+wp_footerfunctions, then there is a possibility that the code execution was stopped due to some PHP syntax error and it never reached either the

-get_footer()line.
+wp_footer()line.
 I check for PHP errors by temporally putting echo statements inside templates to test where in the code does the execution stops.